 These can be extremely hard to rank for in search as they are highly targeted keywords.
 You could find you’re competing against multiple websites with more authority or a bigger budget (allowing them to test every product under the sun).

 However, these sorts of keywords drive revenue and so are worth targeting.
-Plus you can drive further traffic to them and sales by building optimised internal links from the content targeting the other types of keywords.
+Plus, you can drive even more traffic to these pages and increase sales by building optimized internal links from the content targeting the other types of keywords.

 Assigning a commercial value to each type